-looks at some historic Olympic results and asks children to think about whether they could do something similar.
+This activity looks at some historical Olympic results and asks children to think about whether they could do something similar.
 It introduces ideas about measuring time and distances in standard units.

 How far do you think that is?
 What might you use to measure it?

-How long is that time?
+How much time is that?
 What might you use to measure it?

 Some children will need a lot of help to measure lengths and times accurately.
 Using them in a real context can help them to understand the meanings of the numbers on the tapes and on the clock.